Jan / 26 / 2022

 Finding the Perfect Hair Extensions for Your Natural Grey Hair

-Grey hair extensions are widely available in silver and salt-and-pepper shades, yet an exact match to natural grey hair can still be tricky.
+Grey hair extensions in Boston are widely available in silver and salt-and-pepper shades, yet an exact match to natural grey hair can still be tricky.
 When looking for grey hair extensions that match your natural hue, consider styles that blend seamlessly with your unique silver or salt-and-pepper tones.
 As more of us embrace natural grey at any age, we want extensions that look seamless and style easily.
 Many grey hair extensions trends and wigs are sold in pre-mixed grey ratios, but many are synthetic.
 Synthetic hair may be fine for occasional clip-in wear, yet it rarely performs well for semi-permanent methods because daily washing, heat styling, and upkeep are difficult.

 Human vs. Synthetic Grey Hair Extensions: What to Know